A correction was run by the Washington Post to Its Impairment Tale. Here’s Why It’s Still Incorrect.

 If by “large swaths” and “scores of… rural communities” The Post means McDowell County, West Virginia, populace lower than 21,000 residents—and nowhere else in America—then yes.

 Nevertheless the fact is there’s a word for making use of data in this way: cherry-picking.

 More over, in the event that you swap out of the unusual information set The Post decided to go with when it comes to aforementioned Census Bureau’s ACS information, you truly won’t find an individual county within the U.S. Where in fact the Post’s central claim is true—and the dramatic percentages The Post’s map along with other illustrations depict begin to look way less, well, dramatic.

 Media should simply just simply take care that is great its protection of critical programs like Social protection impairment insurance coverage.
 Reporting based on outliers—not to say flawed information analysis—risks misleading the general public and policymakers with techniques which could jeopardize the financial well-being and also success of millions of People in the us with severe disabilities and serious diseases that are already residing in the brink that is financial.

 Here’s hoping the remainder Post’s impairment show satisfies the greatest club for precision, just because this means less click-bait.

 *The figure may be the average that is population-weighted on the working age populace per The Post’s public data file.
+Read more about free online aristocrat pokies.
 Scientists customarily utilize population-weighted averages to take into account variations in county size.